redcarti/fox/README.md

 # fox

-A command parser library used in [modularium](https://github.com/redcarti/modularium)
+A command library used in [modularium](https://github.com/redcarti/modularium)